mwalther10/geekgoddesses/README.md

 ## shopping bud backend

 The backend consists of a Flask API querying data from the [**Open Food Facts API**](https://de.openfoodfacts.org/).
 We decided to enrich the data which was given from the challenge setters to better match our business case.
-We think that the same type of data is also available within the infrastructure of Schwartz IT.
+We think that the same type of data is also available within the infrastructure of Schwarz IT.

 Requirements:
 - [Flask](https://pypi.org/project/Flask/)